-Love old buildings but don’t know a Queen Anne from a Dutch Colonial?
-The Landmark Society’s Young Urban Preservationists (YUPs for short) are taking students out onto the streets to explore Rochester’s architectural history in its natural setting!
-In this 2-hour outdoor class, students will walk the South Wedge neighborhood, tracing the city’s architectural evolution from the early 19th through the early 20th century.
-Students will also learn the names of important architectural styles, some basic architectural terminology, and how to approximately date the buildings so often seen.
+Join the Landmark Society’s Young Urban Preservationists (YUPs) in exploring Rochester’s architectural history in its natural setting!
+In this two hour outdoor class, students walk the South Wedge neighborhood, tracing the city’s architectural evolution from the early 19th through the early 20th century.
+Students will also learn the names of important architectural styles, basic architectural terminology, and how to approximately date the buildings so often seen.

-For details on our class cancellation policy, parking, and more please visit our FAQs
+For details on our COVID-19 policies, class cancellation policy, parking, and more please visit our FAQs.